johnfactotum/foliate-js/README.md

 The parser uses a state machine rather than regex, and should handle assertions that contain escaped characters correctly (see tests for examples of this).

 It can parse and stringify spatial and temporal offsets, as well as text location assertions and side bias, but there's no support for employing them when rendering yet.
 It's also missing the ability to ignore certain nodes (which is needed if you want to inject your own nodes into the document).

+### Highlighting Text

+There is a generic module for overlaying arbitrary SVG elements, `overlayer.js`.
+It can be used to implement highlighting text for annotations.
+It's the same technique used by [marks-pane](https://github.com/fchasen/marks), used by Epub.js, but it's designed to be easily extensible.
+You can return any SVG element in the `draw` function, making it possible to add custom styles such as squiggly lines or even free hand drawings.

+### Searching

+It provides a search module, which can in fact be used as a standalone module for searching across any array of strings.
+There's no limit on the number of strings a match is allowed to span.
+It's based on `Intl.Collator` and `Intl.Segmenter`, to support ignoring diacritics and matching whole words only.
+It's extrenely slow, and you'd probably want to load results incrementally.

 ### Supported Browsers